On this page

 Implementation via ASHX (Generic Handler)

-When to encounter this issue: When you need to implement lightweight real-time pushing in a traditional ASP.NET Web Forms project.
+When this issue occurs: When you need to implement lightweight real-time pushing in a traditional ASP.NET Web Forms project.

 csharp